Nelf-dev/web3Recommenz/README.md

 ## Data

-Dataset was sourced from [https://github.com/google-research-datasets/videoCC-data] based on this paper [https://arxiv.org/pdf/2204.00679.pdf].
+Dataset was sourced from https://github.com/google-research-datasets/videoCC-data based on this paper https://arxiv.org/pdf/2204.00679.pdf.
-See `create_data.py` to generate the datasets.
+Download the `create_data.py` to generate the datasets.

 ## Getting Started